 Joyriding passenger fails in claim against driver of stolen vehicle

-CTP claim
+CTP claim on a busy road

 Case note: Captain v Wosomo [2017] QSC 86